When science redefines death, what does it mean to live?

 PRODUCER

-Jason is a member of the Producer’s Guild of America and has produced multiple theatrically-released documentaries with NY Times Bestselling authors about poignant stories around human trafficking and climate change.
+Jason is a member of the Producer’s Guild of America and has produced multiple theatrically-released documentaries with NY Times Bestselling authors and A-list talent.
 His latest film, After Death, is the highest grossing faith-based doc of all time.

 -